leivaa21/discordts-template/README.md

 >
 > This is a template for a discord bot using discordJS and typescript. </br>
 >
-> The template is build to be scalable and maintainable, using TDD and clean architecture.
+> The template is build to be scalable and maintainable.
+>
+> Not implementing testing because there's no mocking library for discord.js (at the moment at least)
 >
 > **Start your discord bot now**! </br>
 > Click on the `Use this template` button